supabase-community/flutter-chat/README.md

 alter table public.rooms enable row level security;
-create policy "rooms are viewable by everyone. " on public.rooms for select using (
+create policy "Users can view rooms that they are in." on public.rooms for select using (
     exists(
         select 1
         from user_room